 - 1 3/4 cup ground hazelnuts/flour

 - 1/4 cup candied orange peel

-- Step 7 Cover the bowl with plastic wrap and let the batter rest in the fridge for 2 hours or a day.
-You can also set it in the freezer for an hour if you want to speed things up!
+- Step 5 Cover with plastic wrap and place in the fridge for 2 hours or freezer for 30 minutes.